cabird/AI_where_it_matters/manually_coded_reports/report-data_meta_work_learning_new_technologies.md

 - **Avoid one-size-fits-all depth levels**
   - Risk: Prescriptive, non-adaptive explanations frustrate both novices and advanced users; provide adjustable depth and paths.
   - Rationale: Participants asked for progression from simple to complex and ability to request deeper answers (Participant 380).

----

-## Executive Summary

-- Developers want AI as an adaptive tutor and curator—personalized guidance that scaffolds learning from basics to advanced concepts (Personalized Learning Guide, Code: 1.0).
-- They want AI to facilitate hands-on practice—gathering resources, providing exercises, and improving onboarding—without replacing "learning by doing" (Resource for Hands-on & On-the-Job Learning, Code: 2.0).
-- AI should act as a synthesis layer that surfaces new tools, summarizes documentation, and points to sources, but outputs must be current and linked to provenance (Information Synthesis for Learning Support, Code: 3.0).
-- Critical design implications: prioritize adaptivity, interactive practice, explainability, and up-to-date source attribution; do not automate away the learner’s role or obscure uncertainty.
-- The main tension is conditional acceptance: developers will use AI if it augments learning and preserves verification and control, but will reject it if it substitutes for practice or provides untrustworthy guidance.
-- Recommendation: build AI learning tools that default to augmentation (guided exercises, citations, adjustable depth), surface model uncertainty, and include features that explicitly preserve and encourage hands-on engagement.